eskoltech/ethstats-server/README.md

 >**Note** that for default, the server is started at `localhost:3000` when is not started using `make start`

-You can view the default network options using the `-h` flag, and customize it for you requirements.
-Also, you can start the server using the `make start` command, and customize the make flags to adapt it to your needs.
+You can view the default network options using the `-h` flag, and customize it for your requirements.
+Also, you can start the server using the `make start` command, and customize the `make` flags to adapt it to your needs.
 You can modify this flags:

 | **Variable** 	| **Description** 	| **Default**         	|
 |--------------	|-----------------	|---------------------	|